seppzer0/sql-injection-demo/README.md

 # sql-injection-demo

-This is a primitive demo of an SQL injection with PostgreSQL.
+This is a primitive demonstration of an SQL injection with PostgreSQL.

 ## Usage